 Recently the UNH Office of Woodlands has been working with the Madbury Conservation Commission and the Southern NH chapter of NEMBA to close and rehabilitate unauthorized trails.
 These efforts have been pretty successful and if you see a sign telling you that a trail is being rehabilitated, stay off it.

 There is a new trail map available.
 Copies of it can be found at the Madbury Town Hall and the Town Library or printed from this webpage..

 From the intersection of route 4 and route 108 head south into Durham.
 When you get to the center turn right on Madbury Road.
-Go about a mile and a half and turn right on Route 155.
-In a few hundred yards you will see the entrance to Kingman Farm on your left.
-Go another 100 yards and park in the small dirt lot on your left.
-Alternatively you can turn left when you get to Route 155 and then take your first right on Town Hall Road.
+Go about a mile and a half and turn left when you get to Route 155 and then take your first right on Town Hall Road.
 Just after the Library you'll see the Town Hall and there's a trailhead behind it.
 The old parking lot on Route 155 has been closed because of high speed traffic on 155.